Spotlight on Kentucky Filmmakers

 Meyers' paintings, drawings, and photographs can be found in private and corporate collections throughout the Midwest, and he has accumulated more than 125 awards in commercial and fine art.

-As a pioneer in new media, he has provided creative direction and new media design for prestigious clients including Paul McCartney, The Academy of Television Arts and Sciences, The Emmys, Ally McBeal, The Grand Ole Opry, Microsoft, Hewlett Packard, Spalding Sports and more.
-He has also taught at three universities, training and preparing more than 500 students in the field of new media.
+As a pioneer in new media, he has provided creative direction and new media design for high profile clients including Paul McCartney, The Academy of Television Arts and Sciences, The Emmys, Ally McBeal, The Grand Ole Opry, Microsoft, Hewlett Packard, Spalding Sports, and more.
+He has also taught at three universities in the field of new media.

 Bruce Parsons (“Drawing Between the Lines” | “Varroa” | “I Know You”)

-Filmmaker Bruce Parsons teaches at Appalshop, a non-profit media arts organization in Whitesburg, Ky.
+Filmmaker Bruce Parsons teaches at Appalshop, a non-profit media arts organization in Whitesburg.
 He has been making films about life in central Appalachia for 40 years and intends to continue making films in the region.
 Parsons is a graduate of the Ohio University School of Film.